Standup paddleboarding: SUP surfing

 SUP surfing is a variation of traditional surfing.
-Instead of lying prone on the surf board and paddling with arms to get out to the surf zone, SUP surfing allows the participant to stand on the board from the shore and paddle out to the surf zone using a SUP paddle.
-The best way to move forward is to stand hip-width apart on the board with your knees slightly bent.
-The paddle should be held in the water perpendicular to the board so that you do not unintentionally steer while driving.
-Once in the surf zone, the rules for surfing still apply.
-At the SUP surfer's turn, you paddle and steer with the SUP paddle to catch a wave.
+Instead of lying prone on the surfboard and paddling with arms to get out to the surf zone, SUP surfing allows the participant to stand on the board from the shore and paddle out to the surf zone using a SUP paddle.
+The best way to move forward is to stand hip-width apart on the board with one's knees slightly bent.
+The paddle should be held in the water perpendicular to the board so that one does not unintentionally steer while driving.
+Once in the surf zone, the surfing rules still apply.
+At the SUP surfer's turn, one paddles and steers with the SUP paddle to catch a wave.
 This style of surfing is widely used by surfers who have physical limitations due to hip and shoulder injuries.

 SUP touring

-In 2007 the concept of paddle boarding on flat-water began to take serious shape and a year later the first touring boards started to hit the market.
-This style of board differs from traditional surfing style SUPs in that it includes a displacement hull.
+In 2007, the concept of paddleboarding on flat water began to take serious shape and a year later, in 2008, the first touring boards started to hit the market.
+This style of the board differs from traditional surfing-style SUPs in that it includes a displacement hull.
 The displacement hull allows the board to glide and track similar to a canoe or kayak.
 Many other features were soon offered, including deck rigging to carry gear.
 The fast design with more glide is an attractive option for those who plan to keep their adventures inland.

-Tour paddle boarding has become a way for individuals to seek adventure, serenity, personal achievement and a deeper connection with nature.
+Tour paddleboarding has become a way for individuals to seek adventure, serenity, personal achievement, and a deeper connection with nature.